-About 20 years ago, I put on my bucket list the ability to live and work wherever I wanted to.
-Five years ago, we even bought a telepresence robot for our agency, so I could literally zoom around the office and talk to people in their offices.
-It made everyone laugh at us... at the time.
+Around 20 years ago, it was on my bucket list to live and work wherever I wanted.
+Traditional office workspaces were the norm.
+Even flexible work and even working from coffee shops wasn't widely accepted until relatively recently.
+In fact, just five years ago, we purchased a telepresence robot for our insurance agency so that I could walk around the office and talk to people who were in their offices.
+And at that time, everyone laughed at us.

-Even better, you can literally also hire the very best employees, no matter where they choose to live.
-We actually have employees now in two different time zones, five different cities and three different states.
+An abundance of amazing and affordable tools to choose from means that you can hire the best remote employees no matter where they are located.
+We have remote employees that live in two different time zones, five different cities, and three different states.

 Tips for managing remote employees